Image

 When I'm not meeting new bugs, birds, and plants outside, I enjoy cooking, reading, and practicing mixed martial arts.

-You can learn more about me, my science, and my other work on my professional website or on Twitter or Instagram.
+You can learn more about me, my science, and my other work on my lab website or on Twitter or Instagram.

 Sweet logo!
 Who made it?